GeoPAS: Geometric Probing for Algorithm Selection in Continuous Black-Box Optimization: Methodology

 before clipping.
 The mask is intended to make boundary truncation explicit instead of treating it as ordinary landscape structure by excluding invalid regions later during feature extraction.

-\paragraph{Per-slice normalisation} The raw function values within each slice are min-max normalised to $[0,1]$ using only valid grid points, producing the normalised functions values $X_i \in \mathbb R^{r\times r}$.
-Invalid entries are assigned the neutral value \(0.5\) only as a placeholder, and are, together with the mask, not interpreted as actual function values.
+\paragraph*{Per-slice normalization} The raw function values within each slice are min-max normalized to $[-0.5,0.5]$ using only valid grid points, producing the normalized function values $X_i \in \mathbb R^{r\times r}$.
+Invalid entries are assigned zero only as a placeholder, and their semantics are determined by the accompanying validity mask.
 This prevents boundary truncation from being confounded with flat or low-variance landscapes and removes arbitrary per-slice offsets and amplitudes, so that the image encoder primarily models within-slice geometry.
-To avoid discarding amplitude information altogether, we also record summary statistics from the valid pre-normalised values, namely the range and the interquartile range (IQR), which are later used as conditioning variables.
+To avoid discarding amplitude information altogether, we also record summary statistics from the valid pre-normalized values, namely the range and the interquartile range (IQR), which are later used as conditioning variables.